selenodium/selenodium-grid/README.md

 Selenium Hub/Grid reimplementations in NodeJS.

+First it was a fork with a goal to fix some bugs in TestingBot's [node-seleniumgrid].
+But now it is a nerly total rewrite of it using [q] and [q-io].

 ## Goals

 Some of them are:

-- make a server with a full implementation of [Selenium Grid v2 protocol](https://github.com/nicegraham/selenium-grid2-api)
+- to make a server with a full implementation of [Selenium Grid v2 protocol]
-- let it run in a distributed environment (many data centers across the planet)
+- to let it run in a distributed environment (many data centers across the planet)
-- make it easy to extend for front-end engineers
+- to make it easy to extend for front-end engineers
-- make the [Appium](http://appium.io) to be the first class citizen (respect it's `platformName` and `platformVersion` capapilities)
+- to make the [Appium](http://appium.io) to be the first class citizen (respect it's `platformName` and `platformVersion` capapilities)

 ## Requirements